-Rasar State Park is an outdoor playground that boasts beautiful scenery, a meandering river with watersport options, excellent wildlife viewing, and 40 campsites, including 20 with water and electricity hookups.
+Rasar State Park is an outdoor playground that boasts beautiful scenery, a meandering river with watersport options, excellent wildlife viewing, and 40 campsites, including 20 with water and electric hookups.
 Located nine miles west of Concrete, Washington, Rasar State Park was created in 1984 through a 128-acre land grant from the Daniel Rasar family and was expanded by an additional 40 acres in 1990.
 The campground and facilities of the park were constructed from 1993 to 1997.

 The area surrounding Rasar State Park was the ancestral lands of the Skagit Indian Tribe.
 The tribe occupied lands along the Skagit River from Mount Vernon in the west to Newhalem in the east.
-The tribe is part of the Point Elliott Treaty of 1855 which consolidated many of the tribes in the area before moving to reservation lands which lay about 25 miles from Rasar State Park.
+The tribe is part of the Point Elliott Treaty of 1855, which consolidated many of the tribes in the area before moving to reservation lands that lay about 25 miles from Rasar State Park.
 The first European encounter with the Skagit Tribes was fur traders until the mid-1860s when settlers began to log the trees and use the Skagit River for transporting the cut logs to the mills.
 Today, the tribe has a casino near Sedro-Woolley which attracts a wide variety of clients from locals to people traveling by RV.

 You can access Rasar State Park at the intersection of Russel Road and Cape Horn Road from Washington Highway 20, also known as the North Cascade Highway, which runs east to west across the northern portion of Washington and Cape Horn Road.
 Driving along Highway 20 can be difficult and slow going at times as you travel through the upper portion of the Cascade Mountain Range.
 You can expect plenty of steep inclines while traveling in your RV or trailer and you will find plenty of turnouts along the highway to help keep a steady flow of traffic when your vehicle may not be up for the challenging steep inclines.

-When you are driving east from I-5 to the park you might encounter problems around Sedro-Woolley and just before Lyman before you reach the park’s entrance.
-Traveling west from Rockport along Highway 20 is more challenging as the highway follows the Skagit River which meanders through the Cascade Mountain Range.
+When you are driving east from I-5 to the park, you might encounter problems around Sedro-Woolley and just before Lyman before you reach the park’s entrance.
+Traveling west from Rockport along Highway 20 is more challenging as the highway follows the Skagit River, which meanders through the Cascade Mountain Range.
 You should always take advantage of any turnouts that will allow traffic to stay at a steady flow.
-Once you turn off at Cape Horn Road you will travel south for a mile until you are inside the park.
+Once you turn off at Cape Horn Road, you will travel south for a mile until you are inside the park.